unahouExosite/docs/coap/README.md

 ##Write

 Write one or more dataports of alias `<alias>` with given `<value>`.
-The client (e.g. device, portal) is identified by `<CIK>`, which is a UTF-8 string or the raw binary value.
 Data is written with the server timestamp as of the time the data was received by the server.
-Data cannot be written faster than a rate of once per second with this API.
+Data cannot be written faster than a rate of once per second.

 ```
 POST: coap://coap.exosite.com/1a/<alias>?<CIK>
 <value>
 ```

+`<alias>`: The alias of the datasource that is being written to.
+`<value>`: The value to be written at the current time.
+`<CIK>`: The client identification key.
+This can either be a UTF-8 string or the binary represnetation of the cik as a hexidecimal value sent in network byte order.

+### Example

 Send CoAP POST to write '37' to alias 'temp':